Coach FAQ

 When choosing a training location, we look for sites with field, gym, and classroom space that have easy access to metro or parking.
 Please let us know if your school is interested in hosting a DC SCORES training.

-How can I get parents involved in DC SCORES?
+How can I get families involved in DC SCORES?

-Invite parents to game days and special events!
-Many teams hold a parent meeting at the start of each season to share about DC SCORES and expectations for the team.
-At some sites, parents volunteer to help set up the field for game day or practice with students before the Poetry Slam!
+Invite families to game days and special events!
+Teams should hold a family meeting at the start of each season to share about DC SCORES and expectations for the team.
+At some sites, families volunteer to help set up the field for game day or practice with students before the Poetry Slam!

 How do I get more equipment?
 What can students keep?

-Please email support support@dcscores.org if you are in need of additional soccer gear.
+Please fill out this form if you are in need of additional soccer gear.
 Jerseys must be collected and stored at the end of each season.
 Players are welcome to keep shorts, shin guards, and socks which will be issued in the fall for use over the entire year.

 What if I don’t have enough girls/boys for a team?

 We hope that teams will make an effort to recruit more players to be able to field a boys and girls team.
 This ensures that as many students as possible get to participate in DC SCORES!
-Contact us at support@dcscores.org for help.
-If there are not enough players on a game day, every effort should be made to ensure that all players receive as much playing time as possible on game days.
-Coaches should collaborate to organize coed friendly matches, grouping players by age and ability.
-Players can also be ‘lent’ to the opposing team in order to make everyone even.
+Contact your site manager for help.
+If there are not enough players on a game day, the team with too few players will forfeit.
+Coaches are able to work together to come to an agreement of how to still play the game despite the forfeit result.
+Find the full description of our league rules here

 What can I do for water for soccer games?

 All players, home and away, should be encouraged to bring their own water bottles.
 Home teams with access to a convenient water source should notify travelling team coach of a location upon arrival.
-If you would like to request a large water jug for your site, please email support@dcscores.org for availability.
+If you would like to request a large water jug for your site, please fill out this form for availability.

 I’m new to coaching soccer.
 How do I design a strong practice?

 Take a look at the curricula up on the CRC.
-If you’d like to get some tips from a staff member, email support@dcscores.org.
+If you’d like to get some tips from a staff member, please reach out to your site manager.

 Do I have to follow the writing curricula?